laminas/laminas-stratigility/doc/book/error-handlers.md

 function ($error, $request, $response, $next) { }
 ```

-Alternately, you can implement `Zend\Stratigility\ErrorMiddlewareInterface`.
+Alternately, you can implement `Laminas\Stratigility\ErrorMiddlewareInterface`.

 When using `MiddlewarePipe`, as the queue is executed, if `$next()` is called with an argument, or
 if an exception is thrown, middleware will iterate through the queue until the first such error